Welcome! The book shown on this site is now available in paperback and ebook format. What you see on this site is an earlier draft.

 How do you get your partner, your other children, your family, to function well as a team?
 What about the outside world, with its money and work concerns, and people who don’t understand this illness?

 What are the principles of successful therapies?
-What should you look for when choosing a therapist or a hospital?
+What should you look for when choosing a therapist or treatment centre?
 And what are the red flags for poor treatment?
-I tell you more about Family-Based Treatment (FBT) and other approaches, suggest how to work in partnership with clinicians and look at when it might be better to cut your losses.
+I tell you more about family therapy, Family-Based Treatment (FBT), Maudsley, CBT and other approaches, suggest how to work in partnership with clinicians and look at when it might be better to find a new team.
 I also highlight what to look for in psychological support for yourself.

 13. Powerful tools for well-being and compassionate connection (HERE)